Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/003_crafting_agent_logic.md

   return response.text
 ```

-This custom ability, "fetch_webpage", gets a webpage's content.
+This ability, `fetch_webpage`, accepts a URL as input and returns the HTML content of the webpage as a string.
 Custom abilities let you add more features to your agent.
 They can integrate other tools and libraries to enhance its functions.
 To make a custom ability, you need to understand the structure and add technical details.
 With abilities like "fetch_webpage", your agent can handle complex tasks efficiently.

 ## Running an Ability